- Destinations AsiaCaribbeanEurope

-The place is beautiful to look at and radiates a soothing tranquility.
+The place is beautiful to look at and radiates soothing tranquility.
 Here you can let your soul dangle.
-If relaxing gets too boring, you can also sail across the water on a catamaran or sign up for some windsurfing lessons.
-Also, Bacalar is the perfect place to go stand up paddling because there are hardly any waves in the lagoon.
+If relaxing gets too dull, sail across the water on a catamaran or sign up for some windsurfing lessons.
+Also, Bacalar is the perfect place for stand-up paddleboarding because there are hardly any waves in the lagoon.

 Your exciting journey through a unique country comes to an end today.
 It is time to pack your bags for the last time and get into your rental car.
 With many unforgettable memories in your luggage, you will drive to the airport to start your journey home.

-If you want any personalized changes to be made, we will be happy to help you and arrange your vacation according to your wishes.
+If you want personalized changes, we will be happy to help you and arrange your vacation according to your wishes.

 itravel - For that moment.

-Just 5 blocks from the main square, this Ecotel Quinta Regia is near Canton Francisco Park.
+Just five blocks from the main square, this Ecotel Quinta Regia is near Canton Francisco Park.

-Featuring a private balcony or terrace, the Mexican colonial-style rooms come with cable TV and a safe.
+The Mexican colonial-style rooms feature a private balcony or terrace, cable TV, and a safe.
 Individual suites also offer whirlpool tubs and kitchenettes.

-Hotel amenities also include tennis courts, a game room, and a hot tub and free Wi-Fi.
+Hotel amenities include tennis courts, a game room, a hot tub, and free WiFi.

 Hacienda Sotuta de Peon****, Merida, Mexico

-This charming hacienda is surrounded by lush gardens.
-Two outdoor pools offer perfect refreshment.
+Lush gardens surround this charming hacienda.
+Two outdoor pools offer perfect refreshments.
 Each of the rooms has a balcony with garden views.
-A restaurant, poolside bar and snack bar cater to your culinary well-being.
+A restaurant, poolside bar, and snack bar cater to your culinary well-being.